 Joseph Beach represents investment banks, asset managers, large commercial banks and commercial paper conduits in a broad range of securitization and structured finance transactions, focusing primarily on CLOs and structured loans.

-Joseph represents a broad range of investment banks and asset managers in CLO transaction.
+Joseph's clients include a broad range of investment banks and asset managers in CLO transactions.
 He has extensive experience with both broadly syndicated and middle market CLOs utilizing cash flow and static pool structures.
 He also represents multiple commercial banks and asset-backed commercial paper conduits in structured loan financings of middle market loans, capital call rights, trade receivables, equipment lease receivables and venture debt.
 He is well-versed in navigating the changing regulatory landscaping governing both U.S. and European securitization transactions.

 Joseph is the co-author of Reproposed Credit Risk Retention Requirements for Asset-Backed Securities Transactions, and Risk Retention for Collateralized Loan Obligations (CLOs): Re-Proposal Fact Sheet.
 One of his cross-border lending facility transactions was nominated for Deal Of The Month by Finance Monthly magazine.
-He also advised on the award winning Ares XXX CLO transaction, which won GlobalCapital's Deal of the Year.
-Joseph is recognized as a leading practitioner in the 2014 Who's Who Legal for Capital Markets.
+He also advised on the award-winning Ares XXX CLO transaction, which won GlobalCapital's Deal of the Year.
+Joseph is recognized as a leading practitioner in the 2015 Who's Who Legal for Capital Markets, and was named among the one's to watch in 2016 by the Corporate LiveWire Legal Awards.
 He frequently participates in panel discussions with other securitization industry leaders, and was recently invited to speak at IMN's Conference of CLOs and Leveraged Loans in New York City, at the Opal Financial Group's European CLO Summit in Monte Carlo, and at the Annual ABS East conference in Miami.

 Joseph served as a Captain in the United States Army JAG.
 During his time in service, he was the Assistant General Counsel for Fiscal and International Law for the United States Army Corps of Engineers.